CIC (Nintendo): Design

 The 10NES system is a lock-out system designed for the North American and European versions of the Nintendo Entertainment System (NES) video game console.
 The electronic chip serves as a digital lock which can be opened by a key in the games, designed to restrict the software that could be operated on the system.

-The chip was not present for the original Famicom in 1983, leading to a large amount of unlicensed cartridges in the Asian market.
+The chip was not present for the original Family Computer in 1983, leading to a large number of unlicensed cartridges in the Asian market.
 They were, however, added for international variants as a response to the 1983 video game crash in North America, partially caused by an oversaturated market of console games due to lack of publishing control.
-Nintendo president Hiroshi Yamauchi said in 1986, "Atari collapsed because they gave too much freedom to third-party developers and the market was swamped with rubbish games."
+Nintendo president Hiroshi Yamauchi said in 1986: "Atari collapsed because they gave too much freedom to third-party developers and the market was swamped with rubbish games."
 By requiring the presence of the 10NES in a game cartridge, Nintendo prevented third-party developers from producing games without Nintendo's approval, and provided the company with licensing fees, a practice it had already established earlier with Famicom games.